FoneBone94/Agent_R/README.md

 DOWNLOAD
 --------
 check back frequentley for new updates, a new Release will be made to signify when there is an update!
-  The dowload will always be the dropbox link provided below.
+  The dowload will always be updated below.

 Downoload Link:
   https://www.dropbox.com/s/t8e9t8kpldkx800/Agent-R.zip?dl=0